BonorumSoft/TempTrack-Documentation/add-bluetooth.md

 ## Step 3: Enable Bluetooth

-The Hydrom will now send the following measured values via bluetooth after a restart by DeepSleep.
+The TempTrack will now send the following measured values via bluetooth after a restart by DeepSleep.
 For this, DeepSleep must also be activated as shown in the picture below.

 {% hint style="warning" %}
 The "test message" option is not available for Bluetooth.
-So you have to wait until the Hydrom wakes up from a deep sleep.
+So you have to wait until the TempTrack wakes up from a deep sleep.
 Hier findest du die Anleitu
 {% endhint %}

 ![Enabled Bluetooth](.gitbook/assets/Folie26.png)

 {% hint style="warning" %}
 The "test message" option is not available for Bluetooth.
-So you have to wait until the Hydrom wakes up from a deep sleep.
+So you have to wait until the TempTrack wakes up from a deep sleep.
 {% endhint %}

 ## Choose UUID

-Up to 8 Hydrom can be connected in parallel via Bluetooth.
+Up to 8 TempTrack can be connected in parallel via Bluetooth.
 The different devices are then assigned different colors.

 ## Choose the transmission power

-In the Hydrom, the power with which Bluetooth is transmitted can be set here.
+In the TempTrack, the power with which Bluetooth is transmitted can be set here.
 The range increases with higher transmission power.
 But beware, the battery life will also decrease with higher transmission power.

 The powers with ascending transmission power: